SATA cables are primarily used for storage drives, but many novice users want to know whether they can use a SATA cable to power the graphics card.

 Many users think of using a PCIe cable from another PSU, but before doing this kind of stuff, read this article, using PCIe cable from a different PSU!

-I hope this article clears all your doubts about whether you can use a SATA cable for a graphics card or not; if you have any other questions, then ask me in the comment section.
+I hope this article clears all your doubts about using a SATA cable for a graphics card; if you have any other questions, ask me in the comment section.